AllenXiangX/SPD_jittor/completion/README.md

 ## Getting Started

-To use our code, make sure that the environment and PyTorch extensions are installed according to the instructions in the [main page](https://github.com/AllenXiangX/SPD_jittor).
+To use our code, make sure that the environment is installed according to the instructions in the [main page](https://github.com/AllenXiangX/SPD_jittor).
 Then modify the dataset path in the [configuration files](https://github.com/AllenXiangX/SPD_jittor/tree/main/completion/configs).

 ## Training